V4Fire/Core/src/core/cache/README.md

 console.log(cache.keys().length); // 1
 ```

-## ttl
+## Decorators

-`core/cache/ttl` provide wrapper for any cache.
-Takes instance of cache and return wrapped version with additional features.
+Also, the module provides a bunch of functions to decorate cache storage, like adding the `ttl` feature or persisting storing.

+### core/cache/ttl

+Provides a decorator for any cache to add the feature of cache expiring.

 ```js
 import SimpleCache from 'core/cache/simple';